devonnuri/linear-harmony/linear_ko.typ

 195. 소니 롤린스
 #align(center)[#image("figures/fig_245.jpg", width: 50%)]

 The next three do not have the first two notes of the outline.
-Harrell begins with a fragment of 제2윤곽 and ends with a statement of 제1윤곽.
+Harrell begins with a fragment of Outline No.2 and ends with a statement of Outline No.1.

 196. 톰 하렐
 #align(center)[#image("figures/fig_246.jpg", width: 50%)]